 Shots:

-CU: The capillary being removed from the clamp and the springs pressing the O-rings together.
+CU: The capillary being removed from the clamp and the springs pressing the O-rings together. {Comment: We filmed blue dye passing through with capillary removed}

-LAB MEDIA: leftmost photo only from panel D of ‘51743fig1highres.jpg’ (Video editor: this may not be needed if it is captured in 2.8.1.)
+LAB MEDIA: leftmost photo only from panel D of ‘51743fig1highres.jpg’ (Video editor: this may not be needed if it is captured in 2.8.1.){yea probably not needed}

 Design a micromixer that does not rely on powered mechanical subcomponents to function: using the rapid-prototype polydimethylsiloxane method, a two-inlet spiral-vortex micromixer (show Figure 1E) is chosen and fabricated (show microfluidic chips 4.jpg).